Guidelines for Postdoctoral Appointments

 -

-After the hiring procedures described in Rice policy #438 have been satisfied, a firm offer of appointment may be made.
+After the hiring procedures described in Rice Policy #438 have been satisfied, a firm offer of appointment may be made.
 That offer should be made in writing prior to the commencement of duties and should be signed by the individual within each school who is currently authorized to make such an offer.
 The letter should include:

 - The duties and responsibilities of the trainee.